 What is the contribution of Nasca Lines to Tourism in Peru?

 Every year, more than one hundred thousand people visit the Nasca Lines.
-The lines are of great importance for the province of Nasca, as they generate employment and a great deal of fluidity in the local economy.
+The lines are important for the province of Nasca, as they generate employment and a great deal of fluidity in the local economy.

 According to National Geographic, preserving the Nasca Lines should become a priority for the Peruvian government.
 This is because, according to an American scientific publication, this great work has all the potential to rival Machu Picchu as a tourist destination.